 I was going to say, I get told...
 I don't know if it's true or not... the liver's the only organ than can heal itself or something, it will repair itself. [...]
-So then when I drink as well, I say, oh, it's fine because it will repair itself. [f, 21-24, WSH]

-Over and above all this, the idea of alcohol as a harmful substance was cast into doubt for some participants by the sheer normality of alcohol in our culture, and the extent to which its consumption is actively encouraged:
+So then when I drink as well, I say, oh, it's fine because it will repair itself. [f, 21-24, WSH] Over and above all this, the idea of alcohol as a harmful substance was cast into doubt for some participants by the sheer normality of alcohol in our culture, and the extent to which its consumption is actively encouraged:

-- f1 I just think people... you don't take that into account because you think, well everyone drinks.
-You know, how bad is it going to affect me?

-f2 Like, they're promoting it all the time, aren't thou?
-You've get drinking and that So would they - they?
+f1 I just think people... you don't take that into account because you think, well everyone drinks.
+You know, how bad is it going to affect me? f2 Like, they're promoting it all the time, aren't they?
 You've got drinking and that.
-So, would they promote this so much, if it was bad? - f1 You wouldn't have thought, would you, that it'd be that bad for you?
+So, would they promote this so much, if it was bad? f1 You wouldn't have thought, would you, that it'd be that bad for you?
 Because everybody does it. [f, 18-20, WSA]